codevakure/void-clone/cleanup-docs/EXTENSION_RECOMMENDATIONS_GUIDE.md

 1. Check each extension's availability on Open VSX
 2. Find alternative extensions for those not available
 3. Update extension IDs as needed (publishers may differ)
-4. Test all recommendations in Void
+4. Test all recommendations in Zap

 ---

-For more information about Void Editor development, see the main [VOID_CODEBASE_GUIDE.md](./VOID_CODEBASE_GUIDE.md).
+For more information about Zap Editor development, see the main [VOID_CODEBASE_GUIDE.md](./VOID_CODEBASE_GUIDE.md).